springfall2008/batpred/docs/predbat-plan-card.md

 - **Car kWh** - The total predicted car charging for the half hour slot.
 This column will only be shown if *num_cars* in `apps.yaml` is 1 or more.<BR>
 If the car is planned to be charged in that slot then the kWh will be coloured Yellow, otherwise it will be White.

-- **iBoost kWh** - The energy planned for iBoost immersion heating.
+- **iBoost kWh** - The energy planned for solar diverter immersion heating such as iBoost or MyEnergi Eddi.
 This column will only be shown if *switch.iboost_enable* is set to True.<BR>
-If the iBoost  is planned to be on in that slot then the kWh will be coloured Yellow, otherwise it will be White.
+If the solar diverter is planned to be on in that slot then the kWh will be coloured Yellow, otherwise it will be White.

-- **SOC %** - The estimate of battery State of Charge percentage *at the start* of the time slot together with an arrow pointing up, to the right or downwards to indicate whether the battery SoC is increasing, remaining constant or decreasing during the time slot.<BR>
+- **SoC %** - The estimate of battery State of Charge percentage *at the start* of the time slot together with an arrow pointing up, to the right or downwards to indicate whether the battery SoC is increasing, remaining constant or decreasing during the time slot.<BR>
-The 'SOC %' can be read in conjunction with the 'Limit %'; the SOC column gives the estimated SOC at the beginning of the slot, the Limit column the estimated SOC at the end of the slot.<BR>
+The 'SoC %' can be read in conjunction with the 'Limit %'; the SoC column gives the estimated SoC at the beginning of the slot, the Limit column the estimated SoC at the end of the slot.<BR>
-If the SOC is 50% or greater it will be coloured Green, 20% or greater, Yellow, and if less than 20%, Orangey-Red.
+If the SoC is 50% or greater it will be coloured Green, 20% or greater, Yellow, and if less than 20%, Orangey-Red.

 - **Cost** - The estimated cost in pence for the time slot together with an arrow indicating whether the total cost today is increasing, staying flat or decreasing.<BR>
 If the cost for the slot is 10p or more it will be coloured Orangey-Red, &frac12;p or more it will be coloured Yellow, -&frac12;p or less it will be coloured Green,